syncfusion-content/blazor-docs/blazor/diagram-component/grid-lines.md

 The snap to object provides visual cues to assist with aligning and spacing diagram elements.
 A node can be snapped with its neighboring objects based on certain alignments.
 Such alignments are visually represented as smart guides.

-* The `SnapObjectDistance` property allows you to define minimum distance between the selected object and the nearest object.
+* The `SnapDistance` property allows you to define minimum distance between the selected object and the nearest object.

 * The `SnapAngle` property allows you to define the snap angle by which the object needs to be rotated.